- This article has been reviewed by a pet health professional. It is not a substitute for professional veterinary advice.

 - Ultimately death

-They also advise, “Unfortunately, there is no antidote for the toxins produced by blue-green algae.
+The helpline stresses the importance of emergency veterinary treatment if you suspect your dog has been exposed.
+“Unfortunately, there is no antidote for the toxins produced by blue-green algae.
 Immediate veterinary care is imperative.”

 Recent interviews with those who have lost dogs to cyanotoxin poisoning noted that the first signs of trouble included their dog losing control of their body—tremors, floppy muscle tone, salivating, and acting disoriented.